jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 <p align="center">

-Figure 2: The public and private keys stored in my ieng6 account.
+Figure 2: The public and private keys stored in my remote account.

 </p>

+* Commit and Push via git Commands

 Now let's try to commit and push a change to GitHub in my remote server: